NosicLin/Water_Flow_Shader/README.md

 # Water_Flow_Shader
 #StayatHome #YomequedoenCasa

-While everyone is stuck at home (including me) I've got created FREE project files for you to play with in your games workflows or whatever.
+	While everyone is stuck at home (including me) I've got created this simple project where you can use it or combine with your projects, game workflows etc.

-I've used this shader in a few projects, the scene shows in the video is from Barbie Explore AR-VR mobile app I worked a few months ago.
+	I've used this shader before in my  lastests projects, ais very simple and light shader very compatible with low generations mobiles platforms.

+You will need is a quad, some textures and realese your creativity.

+Try to experiment what color do in your texture, maybe you will find a perfect formula of colors and achive an amazing river flowing effect or a black hole draining everything around.

-The project in this GIT was created in UNITY3D (2018.3.7f1) to show how the flow map is used to recreate a awesome flowing water wiht some basics steps.
+The project in this GIT was created in UNITY3D (2019.2.8f1) to show how the flow map is used to recreate a awesome flowing water wiht some basics steps.

 The project content :